m8pple/arch2-2014-cw2/README.md

-As before, there is a formative deadline, where I try your code on a sub-set of tests, and try to point out if it is not following the spec in an obvious way, before the final deadline.
+As before, there is a formative deadline, where I try your code on a sub-set of tests, and try to point out if it is not following the spec in an obvious way, before the final hard deadline.

-Formative deadline: Friday 29th 23:59.
+Formative deadline: Thursday 4th 23:59.

-Hard deadline: Monday 8th 23:59.
+Hard deadline: Thursday 11th 23:59.

 Example input
 -------------